 Let me guess, California, New York.

-Uh, when you zoom in on the battleground states, things look even worse for the White House in the 11 states that fortune considered battleground states in 2020.
+When you zoom in on the battleground states, things look even worse for the White House.

-Um, if in fact that held for three years, he'd lose in a 316 to 222 electoral landslide.
+If, in fact, that held for three years, he'd lose in a 316 to 222 electoral landslide.

 Majority of voters, in fact, blame Biden for the divisions among the American people.